michellegsld/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 9-fizz_buzz.c : Prints numbers from 1 to 100, followed by new line.
 Multiples of 3 print "Fizz" while multiples of 5 print "Buzz".
 If it's both then it prints "FizzBuzz".

 10-print_triangle : Prints a triangle, followed by a new line.

+100-prime_factor.c : Prints the largest prime factor of a specific number, followed by a newline.

+101-print_number.c : Prints an integer.